sjkbianco/portfolio/content/post/sway.md

 ## Sway Pros

 Sway presentations easily embed within LMS pages.
 Users can easily create a sharable link for the Sway for viewing, collaboration, and embedding.
 The design of Sway helps reduce text-heavy slides of information, making the focus more on the lecture content.
 Sway is effortless to use and rapidly create a visually appealing screen-responsive presentation.
 Creative Commons image search is embedded to add images efficiently as a title background or within the content.
 Users can also upload a Word Document, PDF, or PowerPoint to create a Sway skeleton of the content automatically.
-Users can type a topic to begin a new Sway.
+Users can also type a topic to begin a new Sway.
 Sway will grab relevant information from Wikipedia as a starting point for a presentation.

 ## Sway Cons